Pipelines

 Partition periods suitable to your data should be configured.
 For example, choosing a period of month, and 4 active partitions, and current date is 15 June, all data from 1 March to 15 June will be migrated over 4 partitions (Mar, Apr, May, Jun).

 The range of active data will be split into smaller partitions and loaded individually, which makes loading large data sets more resilient.
+When loading partitions, functionality similar to incremental source load will be applied automatically.
+Through this functionality timestamps will be updated for only new and updated records, and deletes from the source will be synchronized.
+Also like incremental, incremental warehouse load will be supported."

 Important